Home

 The phone call is not required by law though it should be!!!

-Many claim that fraud alerts only focus on new accounts and do not affect older accounts.
-To some degree that might be true but depending on the company of your older accounts and their in house policies it may not be true.
+Many complain that fraud alerts only focus on new accounts and do not affect older accounts.
+To some degree that might be true, but this depends on the company of that older accounts and their policies.

 A few years ago I was a customer of Lifelock and tried to make a purchase online after signing up.
 Lifelock formerly used credit fraud alerts to put extra protection around their customers accounts and this cut down on junk mail.
 After signing up with them that purchase would not go through till I called customer service and okayed the order.